 I have car insurance.
 Do I really need to buy their coverage, too?

 This is the most common question when it comes to renting a car for domestic travel.
 The answer is: it depends.
 You want to make sure you’re covered, but you also don’t want to pay for unnecessary duplicate coverages that could double the price of your rental.

 The first step is to check your auto insurance policy, or contact GEICO to see what type of coverage for rental cars may already be included in your personal auto insurance.
-If you carry comprehensive and liability coverage on your personal car, coverage typically will extend to your rental car.
-If you’re renting a car of similar value to your personal car, in all likelihood the insurance coverage will be adequate for the rental.
+If you carry comprehensive and liability coverage on your personal car, coverage typically will extend to your rental car within the United States.
+If you’re renting a car in the U.S. of similar value to your personal car, in all likelihood the insurance coverage will be adequate for the rental.
 But if you’re off to a blowout beach weekend in a slick set of wheels like a Corvette Stingray and you’re leaving your 2008 Subaru Forester at home, the extra coverage offered by the rental company may be a good idea.

 You should also check with the credit card company—the credit card that you’ll be using for your car rental.
 If there are any gaps in coverage with your personal auto policy, the credit card company could provide secondary coverage.

 Know before you go.
 Most rental companies typically have a short, predictable suite of offerings.
 Check your auto insurance policy to make sure you’re already properly covered and you may be able to decline the offered coverage at the rental counter.
 Rental car insurance is usually broken out into the following coverages:

 Liability coverage.
 This is a basic component of most car insurance policies.
 If you have adequate liability coverage on your own vehicle (check with your insurance provider), you may choose to skip this one.